What is ‘wet leasing’ and why is British Airways doing it?

 Once again this year, British Airways passengers may find themselves flying on a different airline to the one they booked.

-BA has asked Titan Airways, based at Stansted airport in Essex, to fly on a range of short-haul routes.
+BA has asked Titan Airways, based at Stansted airport in Essex, to fly on a range of short-haul routes to and from Heathrow in late February and early March.

 The arrangement is known as “wet leasing”.